 To make the ride quiet, McLaren took a few extra precautions.
 The panoramic roof features glass that has been treated with 18% transmission tint, the same as the P1.
 The glass also has Sound & Solar Film, making the ride quieter and with less glare.
 Pirelli P Zero tires are also fitted to the 570GT, reducing the in-cabin road noise by as much as three decibels.

 As for power, the famous twin-turbo 3.8-liter V8 M838TE engine, first debuted in the 570S Coupe, is utilized.
 Its power sits at 562 bhp and 443 lb-ft of torque, which is transferred through a seven-speed transmission.
 Driving “modes” can be selected while driving the 570GT, including the Normal, Sport and Track modes.
-Each ensure that the car performs no matter the condition.
+Each ensures that the car performs no matter the condition.

 As far as price, the 570GT will have a starting cost of £154,000 in the United Kingdom, with deliveries starting in late 2016.
 In USD, this equates to roughly $210,000 at today’s current exchange rate.